CityOfZion/neo-boa/README.md

 #### Manual

 Clone the repository and navigate into the project directory.
-Make a Python 3 virtual environment and activate it via
+Make a Python 3 virtual environment and activate it via:

 ```
 python3 -m venv venv
 source venv/bin/activate
 ```

-or to install Python 3.5 specifically
+or, to install Python 3.5 specifically:

 ```
 virtualenv -p /usr/local/bin/python3.5 venv
 source venv/bin/activate
 ```

-Then install requirements
+Then, install the requirements:

 ```
 pip install -r requirements.txt
 ```